lucasub/DL485_BUS/README.md

     <img src="document/image/DL485D3B.png" width="48%" style="float:left;" title="DL485D3 Smart Dimmer LED 3 channels" />
 </div>

-RELAYS board with many GPIO, I2C, OneWire, RS485 BUS, two spdt relays 230Vac 3A and Switching step down power supply 5-24Vdc
+SMART Dimmer LED with 1 or 3 channels, master button, programmable, BUS RS485 to control also by Domoticz or other home automation system (Python3 module)
-- DL485D Smart dimmer LED,
+- DL485D Smart dimmer LED 1 channel,
 - DL485D3 Smart dimmer LED 3 channels

 ## English

-Library to command DL485 Board's with 2 twisted wires.
+Library to command DL485 Board's by only 2 twisted wires (RS485).

 More informations at address <a href="https://wiki.my-tek.it/doku.php">Domocontrol.info</a>

 ### Functionality of the DL485x boards

-The DL485x series boards are equal nodes that send their data packets in turn on the RS485 network without stall.
+The DL485x boards are nodes that send their data packets in turn on the RS485 network without stall.
 The data are available to all connected nodes and possibly also to a possible general control system such as Domoticz and / or other home automation systems.

-In rotation, each node, if turned on and connected, sends its data packet in the BUS, when instead a node is turned off, disconnected or busy, it will not enter the network and the tour will continue with the next node ready to operate.
+At rotation, each node, if powered and connected, sends its data packet on the BUS, when instead a node is turned off, disconnected or busy, it will not enter the network and the tour will continue with the next node ready to operate.

-A node has no information to send, it just sends a very short packet called Ping to synchronize the whole network.
+If node has no information to send, it just sends a very short packet called Ping to synchronize the whole network.

-All the cards of the DL485x series have the possibility of:
+All the DL485x boards have the possibility of:
 - read and write digital I/O
 - Read analog inputs
 - Activate the PWM outputs
 - Read OneWIRE DS18B20 temperature sensors
 - Read I2C sensors (AM2320, BME280, TLS2561 ....)

+On request, is possible to have DL485B with Power Meter system that can read:
+- AC Voltage
+- AC Current
+- Real power,
+- Apparent power,
+- Cosphi
+- Current phase

-All distributed on RS485 BUS with a simple twisted pair which can reach hundreds of meters.
+The nodes exchange information by RS485 BUS and are connected via a simple and economical twisted pair that can reach hundreds of meters, with very low consumption and the absence of high-frequency electromagnetic waves.

 - Possibility of having a PLC on board on each card to automate the various I/O: example lighting of lights in real time on event.
 - PLC functions available: equal, and, or, xor, odd, even, toggle_on, toggle_on_off, timer, autostart_timer, test_nio_>=_n, test_nio_into_n test_schmitt_nio, analog_in_=_n, analog_in_>_n, analog_in_>=_n, analog_in_schmitt, if_analog_in1_=_analog_in2, if_analog_in1_>_analog_in2, if_analog_in1_>=_analog_in2, if_analog_in1_-_analog_in2_schmitt_value, analog_in_+_n, analog_in_-_n, analog_in_*_n, analog_in_/_n, analog_in_%_n,